jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 >
 >I guess what I'm really trying to say is that the biggest piece of advice I wish I was told when I was starting is to **take advantage of any and all opportunities that come your way**.
 Whether it was just being a Resident Assistant (RA) in the dorms, or something as genuine as my internships, I have been able to really talk myself up during interviews from them.

-Even if it's an unpaid internship like Tommy's has value.
+Even an unpaid internship like Tommy's has value.
 Most undergrads are paying thousands of dollars each semester to learn Computer Science.
 An unpaid internship is still a free education.